Sadie Sink: 2016–2022: Breakthrough with Stranger Things

 Sink had a leading role opposite Dylan O'Brien in All Too Well: The Short Film (2021), which was written and directed by American musician Taylor Swift.
 The singer had been impressed by Sink's onscreen presence and emotivity in Stranger Things.
 Swift said that had Sink declined her offer, she would not have proceeded with making the film.
 Sink saw the role as an opportunity to "step out of being a kid on screen" and play a "more rounded and mature" character.
 The short received critical acclaim.
 Collider stated that Sink and O'Brien gave "vividly emotional performances" and told "an incredibly moving tale of love, power, gaslighting, and heartache".

-Sink appeared in the fourth season of Stranger Things, released in two parts on May 27 and July 1, 2022.
-She journaled and did internal reflection to prepare for the character's journey.
+For the fourth season of Stranger Things, which was released in two parts on May 27 and July 1, 2022, Sink journaled and did internal reflection to prepare for her character's journey.
 Critics gave the season positive reviews, with Sink receiving acclaim.
 Rolling Stone described her performance as "poignant and emotionally raw", stating that she brings "a degree of emotional heft" that balances out the season's more comedic moments.
 For her performance, Sink won the Hollywood Critics Association Award for Best Supporting Actress in a Streaming Series, Drama, and received a Saturn Award nomination for Performance by a Younger Actor.
-Several publications expressed disappointment at her failure to gain a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series for the season.